 I hope what comes across in my work feels emotional, open, honest and authentic.
 I just really love creating photos in the most natural way possible, where you feel most yourself.
 I can be kind of goof ball and have been told my laugh is infectious, and somehow some lightheartedness finds its way into my work.
 I think that in turn emphasizes a natural, easy going style in the end.

-What is the process like for couples who want to book you for
+What is the process like for couples who want to book you for their wedding?

 I try to keep the process really simple for my couples – you are juggling a lot while you plan your wedding, and I want to be in your corner to help you!
 I offer an online portal for all your contract, invoice and shot list tools as well as online galleries to house your engagement session, and wedding galleries.
 I work with my couples to create custom timelines and shot lists.
 Parents want input?
 No problem — write their shot list down too.
 We got you.
 Galleries include free downloads for a year, and printing rights so you can save pics to your phone and run off some 4x6s at CVS if you want.
 I mentioned I am down to earth right?
 I get it.
 I do.
 What is important to me is that you cherish your photos.